Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 Pierre Habouzit

 Think about what it means to load a program.
 What is a program? (a file) What is a library? (a file) Are programs any different than normal files? (yes, executable. but still just bytes on disk) How does a program modify it's own addr space with a file? (use read() and open() the file, but even better to use mmap since it will handle all the mapping for you) okay now we can load for one program, how to share? what mechanisms need to be added? (nothing, sharing is totally transparent via file cache)

--->
+we see the kernel does not do anything on its own. everything is on behalf of a request from the process -->

 This post was inspired by this video on linux signals.
 It's one of the best videos I've ever seen.
 I rewatch it every few months to remind myself how beautiful it is to be able to understand these precise and complex beasts of machines we use.